delventhalz/browser-hash/README.md

 // 5cf59925a1926d4907a6bf56f42f0355b34a5812
 ```

-ArrayBuffers and ArrayBufferViews can hashed the same way as strings.
+ArrayBuffers and TypedArrays can hashed the same way as strings.

 ```javascript
 let data = Uint8Array.from([80, 101, 113, 117, 111, 100]);